jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 One is called Teleport -- it is a Chrome extension that can capture a website and create a Sketch design out of it.

 Here I'm using Teleport to re-create the Reason homepage in Sketch.
-Designers use this to recreate existing web sites and try out things.

-The other tool is called Protoship Codegen.
+The other tool we're building is called Protoship Codegen.

 :::